Intensified senses deliver heightened performance.

 Conductor Taps Baton

-All euphonic compositions have a beginning.
+All euphonic compositions have a cue.
 Tapping on the podium and then with the grip of the baton nestled between the thumb and first two fingers, the conductor pauses after raising his hands.
-The mute orchestra is transfixed as the musicians await his slightest movement.
-Here's how this migraine symphony commences.
+The mute orchestra is transfixed as musicians await his slightest movement.
+The migraine symphony commences:

-I awaken later than usual feeling unrested with the sensation of a heavy head.
+Awakening later than usual, I feel unrested with the sensation of a heavy head.
 Pressure is increasing somewhere beyond the depths of a squinting eye, while the open eye attempts to distinguish blurry digits on the clock.
-The shallow notion of rotating my face to the other side on my pillow to alleviate the discomfort becomes an unpleasant score.
+The faint notion of rotating my face to the other side on my pillow to alleviate the discomfort becomes an unpleasant score.
 Rating 6 out of a possible 10 on a pain scale, my migraine has not yet peaked but it is definitely uncomfortable.
-This is my aura — a foreboding that an orchestra of the unpleasant variety has assembled.
+This is my aura — a foreboding that the orchestra of an unpleasant variety has assembled.
 Almost 80% of migraine patients have no aura.
 My most optimistic hope is that I will feel well enough to attend an engagement of a different kind much later in the evening.

-Migraineurs must read the baton gestures correctly so as not to get caught in a complex arrangement like traffic or in bright, loud public places when the full-blown symptoms play out.
+Migraineurs must read the baton gestures correctly so as not to get caught in a complex arrangement like automobile traffic or in in other bright and loud public places when the full-blown symptoms play out.
 Don't let someone force your hand with pleas that they need you if you realize you will soon become incapacitated.
 Cancel appointments for the day.

 A Brief Interlude